esha/vista/README.md

 Of course, only the last one actually must be done with JavaScript.
 Functions may not be defined as tests via markup at this time, though they may be supported (via reference) eventually.

+Please note that when you define new tests programmatically, they are not automatically applied until the next time the location is updated.
+To force an immediate re-evaluation of all tests, call `Vista.update()`.

 ### Using Your Views

 To show an element only when a test passes: